mohamad-qodosi/kherad-minimax/README.md

 # kherad-minimax
-header for minimax algorithem in board game AI
+header for minimax algorithm in board game AI